 ♦ According to Didache 8:11, one must pray the Lord’s prayer, aka the “Our Father,” three times every day.
 Again, I refer you to the Acts 15, Romans 14, and Colossians 2 scriptures above to refute the Didache’s claims.

 ♦ Prophets who visited or were part of congregations, according to Didache 13, were to be considered chief priests and the congregations were commanded to give them a prescribed amount of their goods for compulsory firstfruit offerings.
-Although Paul acknowledged apostles were allowed to live off the substance of the congregations (1 Corinthians 9:4-11), in order to avoid any perceived hindrance to the spreading of the gospel, he and Barnabas chose not to use that right and relied on freewill offerings and discouraged forced giving in addition to having a job (1 Corinthians 9:12, 18; 2 Corinthians 9:7, 11:9; Philippians 4:16-19; 2 Thessalonians 3:8).
+Although Paul acknowledged apostles were allowed to live off the substance of the congregations (1 Corinthians 9:4-11), in order to avoid any perceived hindrance to the spreading of the gospel, he and Barnabas chose not to use that right and relied on freewill offerings and discouraged forced giving in addition to encouraging ministers of the gospel to have a job for supporting themselves (1 Corinthians 9:12, 18; 2 Corinthians 9:7, 11:9; Philippians 4:16-19; 2 Thessalonians 3:8).
 Furthermore, no apostle or prophet in the New Testament demanded to be called chief priests.